BiAPoL/blog/docs/johannes_mueller/qtdesigner_and_magicgui/Readme.md

 image_layer_select = create_widget(annotation=Image, label="Image_layer")
 ```

 `image_layer_select` now contains a ready-to-use magicgui widget.
 We now want to replace the placeholder widget from earlier (it carries the default name ) with the newly created `image_layer_select`.
-We can do so by amending the `__init__` function of our custom widget and add another function to make sure that the magic of magicgui still works.
+We can do so by amending the `__init__` function of our custom widget and add another function - the `eventFilter` - to make sure that the magic of magicgui still works.
 For more details, see [this discussion](https://forum.image.sc/t/composing-workflows-in-napari/61222/3) on image.sc and [this github issue](https://github.com/napari/napari/issues/3659#issuecomment-973653290).

 ```python
 from qtpy.QtWidgets import QWidget